Scott-321/QR-code-component/README.md

 ### Continued development
+I've been learning HTML and CSS online for a few months now and I was excited to tackle a small project on my own.
+It was good to get stuck in and think for myself rather than following along to a tutorial.
-I am looking forward to using more of Flexbox in my projects and learning Grid.
-Although my use of variables was basic, I can see their potential and I will start to incorporate them in my workflow as my CSS skills grow.
+I am looking forward to using more Flexbox features in my future projects.
+Although my use of variables was basic, I can see their potential when it comes to creating custom properties.

 ## Author
 - Frontend Mentor - [Scott-321](https://www.frontendmentor.io/profile/Scott-321)